jjvanzon/JJs-Reference-Architecture/patterns.md

 <h4 id="resource-strings-more-information">For More Information</h4>

-Extra information in Dutch about how to structure the [`Resource` files](#resource-string-file-names) can be read in [Appendix B](appendices.md#appendix-b-knopteksten-en-berichtteksten-in-applicaties-resource-strings--dutch-).
+For extra information in Dutch about how to structure the [`Resource` files](#resource-string-file-names), see [Appendix B](appendices.md#appendix-b-knopteksten-en-berichtteksten-in-applicaties-resource-strings--dutch-).

 Presentation Patterns